 Expected behavior can be observed from the spoke 1 and spoke 2 as below.

-Issue: Even though this works in a setup where all spokes have same number of overlay links, spokes a different number of overlay links will cause issues as the traffic from INET (in this example) from one spoke will not reach a spoke which does not have a INET link.
+Issue: Even though this works in a setup where all spokes have the same number of overlay links, spokes with a different number of overlay links will cause issues as the traffic from INET (in this example) from one spoke will not reach a spoke that does not have an INET link.
 It is therefore necessary to be cautious when setting up this solution.

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.